dyeje/waysync-pair-programming/README.md

 ```

 ## Existing Code

 This repo is a default Rails 7 application.
-All that has been done is setup for user accounts via Devise and react-rails via esbuild.
-You will need to build everything from scratch for the exercise.
+All that has been done is setup for user accounts via Devise, react-rails via esbuild, and scaffolding for the `Quote` model.

 ### Customers